 Most businesses I speak to are still playing by 2023 SEO rules in a 2026 game.
 When I audit a client's content strategy, the same pattern emerges every time: they're producing generic content without demonstrating genuine expertise or first-hand experience.
 This is exactly what Google's algorithm updates targeted and eliminated from search results.

-What Are the Three Pillars of Modern Lead Funnel Strategy?
+What Are the Three Pillars I Use for Modern Lead Funnel Strategy?

-Based on rebuilding funnels for dozens of clients post-2025, I'm now building around three core pillars that connect the Find and Know stages of my Flywheel framework.
+Based on rebuilding funnels for dozens of clients post-2025, I'm now building around three core pillars that connect the Find and Know stages of my Flywheel framework (which connects traffic, conversion, tracking, and optimisation into a single growth system).
 Businesses that nail all three pillars survive algorithm shifts - those that don't, get crushed when the next Google update hits.

 Pillar 1: Traffic diversification beyond Google dependency - Putting all your eggs in Google's basket is business suicide.
 I'm testing direct channels, partnerships, and alternative search platforms with every client I work with.
 The goal is reducing Google dependency to survivable levels.